vasan10591/OCR/README.md

 To demo the application, download the jar and the Weights.txt files above.
 When first starting the application, a file picker window should appear.
 Navigate to the location where you saved the Weights.txt file and choose that file to begin.

-Check out my other project on my [website](https://vasan10591.github.io/BitesizeAI/WebsiteDat/index.html)
+Check out other interesting projects on my [website](https://vasan10591.github.io/BitesizeAI/WebsiteDat/index.html)!

 # Controling the Program